julenfu21/EurolIAgueAssistant/README.md

    pip install rasa-pro
    ```

-   3. Obtain a Rasa Pro license key following the instructions at
+   3. Obtain a Rasa Pro license key following the instructions at the
    [Rasa Webpage - Rasa Pro License Key Request](https://rasa.com/rasa-pro-developer-edition-license-key-request/)
    section.
 After completing the steps, a message similar to the one below will be received with the Rasa Pro license
    key: